Nico-Duduf/gettext.jsx/bin/README.md

 Converts old *DuTranslator JSON* files to standard POT (templates) files for editing translations.

-## po2json.js
+## po2json.py

-Converter based on the excellent [po2json](https://github.com/mikeedwards/po2json) project that will dump your `.po` files into the proper json format to use with *gettext.jsxinc* below:
+Converter that will dump your `.po` files into the proper json format to use with *gettext.jsxinc* below:

 ```json
 {